Ad5001/RPCompanies/README.md

 Create your own company and manage them, work for people to gain money, govern countries, go travelling and even more !

 ### Installation:
-First, get the lastest release from [the releases page](http://github.com/Ad5001/RPCompanies/releases).
+First, get the lastest release from [the releases page](http://github.com/Ad5001/RPCompanies/blob/releases).
 Then, put it into your [pocketmine](http://github.com/PocketMine/PocketMine-MP) plugin folder.
 Restart your server and modify the config as your wishs (Or your default world will becaume your RP world).
-Après ceci, redemarez une seconde fois le serveur et vous serez setup!
+After this, restart one more time your server and there you go !
+You setted this up.

-To get more informations about the plugin, go check out the [wiki](/wiki).
+To get more informations about the plugin, go check out the [wiki](http://github.com/Ad5001/RPCompanies/wiki).
 </body>